Nurturing a culture of trust

 (i) Evaluation Results

-- In fiscal 2022, the second year of the medium-term management plan, the Board of Directors held active discussions on specific business issues as well as on responding to various changes in the environment surrounding society in order to achieve the goals of the management plan.
+- In fiscal 2023, the fourth year of the medium-term management plan, the Board of Directors held active discussions on specific business issues as well as on responding to various changes in the environment surrounding society in order to achieve the goals of the management plan.

 - Active deliberations were held, including multiple discussions to decide on policies for high-risk projects.